-FEBS is honored to be one of the first winners of a 2017 Top-Rated Award from GreatNonProfits.org!
+FEBS is honored to be a five year recipient of, and one of the first winners of a 2017 Top-Rated Award from GreatNonProfits.org!
 “We are excited to be named a Top-Rated 2017 Nonprofit,” says Patricia Norton, founder, Florida Exotic Bird Sanctuary.
 The Top-Rated Nonprofit award was based on the large number of positive reviews that FEBS received – reviews written by volunteers, donors and clients.

 “Savvy donors want to see the impact of their donations more than ever,” said Perla Ni, CEO of GreatNonprofits, “People with direct experience with FEBS have voted that the organization is making a real difference.”

 They are always making improvements with the birds' best interest in mind.
 The volunteers are great and know all the birds by name and what they do and don't like.